The Mists of Avalon (miniseries): Part I: Igraine and Uther

 The High King, Ambrosius, summons his nobles to a feast to name his successor, Uther Pendragon.
 Igraine is immediately drawn to Uther; Gorlois interrupts their discussion jealously.

 After Uther is crowned, Gorlois rebels against him.
+He rides out to battle in Cameldun, but secretly takes his troops at night where Uther Pendragon is stationed.

-Igraine sends a message by magic to Uther.
+At the island of Avalon, Viviane uses a scrying spell to warn Igraine against Gorlois.
+Igraine, who is romantically infatuated sends a message via astral projection to Uther.
 The next day, Morgaine and her aunt Morgause find that Gorlois has ordered his guards not to let the women out, or any men other than himself in.
-Merlin and Uther arrive, and Merlin puts a charm on Uther to make him look like Gorlois.
-At first, Morgaine is thankful her father is alive, but she noticed the dragon of the man's arm and begins to understand that her "father" is Uther.

-Later, when Gorlois' corpse arrives, Morgause ignores the drama, since the man who delivered Gorlois' body, King Lot of Orkney, takes notice of her, and she falls in love.
-Uther takes Morgaine and Igraine to Camelot, where Igraine gives birth to Arthur Pendragon.
+Merlin and Uther arrive, and Merlin puts a glamour charm on Uther to make him appear and sound like Gorlois.
+At first, Morgaine is thankful her father is alive, but she noticed the dragon tattoo of the man's arm and begins to understand that this man is actually Uther.
+Later, when Gorlois' corpse arrives, Morgause ignores the commotion, since the man who delivered Gorlois' body, King Lot of Orkney, takes notice of her, and she falls in love.
+Uther takes both Morgaine and Igraine to Camelot, where Igraine gives birth to Arthur Pendragon.